aliamrod/Clustering-Algorithms-/README.md

 Types of Clustering Algorithms:
 * Centroid-Based Algorithms
  	+ K-Means: Clusters are represented by centroids, and the algorithm minimizes the within-cluster sum of squares.
+    		+ Pros: (1) Simplicity.
+Easy to understand and implement, (2) Efficiency.
+Scales well to large datasets; computationally efficient for spherical, well-separated clusters, (3) Fast convergence.
+Works quickly for datasets with distinct clusters.
+Cons: (1) Sensitivity to initialization.
+The outcome depends heavily on the initial centroids, (2) Predefined 'K' value.
+Requires the number of clusters (K) to be defined upfront, (3) Shape limitations.
+Struggles with non-spherical or overlapping clusters, (4) Outlier sensitivity.
+Outliers can skew the centroids significantly.
 	+ K-Medoids: Similar to K-Means but uses actual data points (medoids) as cluster centers, making it more robust to outliers.
 "Medoids" instead of "Centroids" representating clustering; medoid = center point within cluster minimizing sum of distances to other points.
 Unlike K-Means, which is sensitive to outliers due to centroids being influenced by the mean of the data, K-Medoids assigns each data point to the nearest medoid _mi_, which is an actual data point in the dataset.
 This makes K-Medoids more robust to outliers, as medoids minimize the sum of dissimilarities (e.g., distances) between all data points in the cluster and the medoid, rather than relying on the arithmetic mean.

 **Refer to K-Means and K-Medoids tutorial in centroid_algorithms.py.